Loading...

 Note: Only Immuta uses the connection you provide and injects all policy controls when users query the system.
 In other words, users always connect through Immuta with policies enforced and have no direct association with this connection.

-Immuta pushes down joins to be processed on the native database when possible.
+Immuta pushes down joins to be processed on the remote database when possible.
 To ensure this happens, make sure the connection information matches between data sources, including host, port, ssl, username, and password.
 You will see performance degradation on joins against the same database if this information doesn't match.

 Decide how to virtually populate the data source by selecting one of the options: